 There's something beautifully family-oriented about the funeral home business.
-It's so common to hear about second, third, you're talking about fifth generation.
+It's so common to hear about second, third, you're talking about the fifth generation.
 I think it's, it's beautiful,

 Keith Stachowiak 26:17

 Definitely, and it's something that's kind of, I've learned a lot more about the funeral industry as a result of this.
-You know, like I said, we didn't seek to buy a funeral home, and I don't know if I would have actually looked into this this far.
+You know, like I said, we didn't seek to buy a funeral home, and I don't know if I would have actually looked into this far.
 But I mean, it's really interesting to know that people are really dedicated to certain funeral homes, you know.
-Ours buried most of the first generation Polish immigrants that built our neighborhood, and then their kids and their grandchildren, and all the generations following them still go to Schramka, even if they have to go, you know, to a suburb thirty miles away, because that's their, that's their place.
+Ours buried most of the first-generation Polish immigrants that built our neighborhood, and then their kids and their grandchildren, and all the generations following them still go to Schramka, even if they have to go, you know, to a suburb thirty miles away, because that's their, that's their place.
 And it's almost, it's at the point where, even when there's consolidation of a lot of these companies, and, you know--So someone outside of town can own all the funeral homes in a city, but they still keep their names because that name recognition is what brings those same families back.

 Stacy Grinsfelder 27:06

-And it's interesting, too, that you're talking about all of the funerals that have occurred in the funeral home, because you've started a project of collecting obituaries.
+And it's interesting, too, that you're talking about all of the funerals that have occurred in the funeral home because you've started a project of collecting obituaries.
 What sparked that idea, and what are your plans for the collection?

 Keith Stachowiak 27:22

-Yeah, so the thing that sparked that actually, my my wife's great grandfather was buried here in the 60s, kind of died tragically, and we were able to find his obituary, and then found that obviously, that it listed Schramka funeral homes on Burl Ives Street, and after that, you know, I started searching for others.
+Yeah, so the thing that sparked that actually, my wife's great grandfather was buried here in the 60s, kind of died tragically, and we were able to find his obituary, and then found that obviously, that it listed Schramka funeral homes on Burl Ives Street, and after that, you know, I started searching for others.
 And now that you have services that allow you to, to use that have run text recognition on old newspapers, so all of the Milwaukee Journals and Sentinels from the 1860s on, have all been digitized.
-And you can basically to search.
-And so I was able to search our address, and Schramka and a few other key terms and collected a little shy of 3000, obituaries.
+And you can basically go search.
+And so I was able to search our address, and Schramka, and a few other key terms and collected a little shy of 3000, obituaries.

 Stacy Grinsfelder 28:05